How Hot Water Recirculating Pumps Work

 Timer-Based Systems

 Timer-based recirculating pumps operate on programmable schedules aligned with your household's typical hot water usage patterns.
-You set specific times when the pump activates—usually morning and evening hours when demand peaks.
+You set specific times when the pump activates, usually morning and evening hours when demand peaks.

 These systems prevent constant operation while maintaining convenience during high-use periods.
 Most timer-based models include 24-hour programming with multiple on-off cycles, allowing you to customize operation around your family's routine.
-However, they may waste energy if your schedule changes or you're away from home, since the pump runs regardless of actual demand.
+However, they may waste energy if your schedule changes or you are away from home, since the pump runs regardless of actual demand.

 Demand-Based Systems